TASEmulators/BizHawk/README.md

 Click one of the buttons above to download a dev build (they're also at the top of this readme).
 AppVeyor uses Windows and GitLab CI uses Linux, but they work all the same.
 * On the AppVeyor page for a Build, click "Artifacts", then `BizHawk_Developer-<datetime>-#<long hexadecimal>.zip`.
 * On the GitLab CI page for a Pipeline, click "Jobs", then the download button on the right under the heading "Package".
-(On the Pipelines list page, there's also a download button on each Pipeline—choose `package:archive` there.)
+(On the Pipelines list page, there's also a download button on each Pipeline—choose `package_devbuild_*:archive` there.)

 To find the dev builds for a specific commit, you can click the green checkmark next to it (in the [commit history](https://github.com/TASVideos/BizHawk/commits/master), for example) for a dropdown, then click either "Details" link to go to AppVeyor/GitLab.